robinson-85/learning-git/README.md

-# learning-git
-This is a learning git repository
+This is a learning  commands git repository.